albertopetrache/Wi-Fi-Controlled-Car-from-an-Android-application-using-ESP8266/README.md

 duty cycle of the PWM signal.
 The control of the four DC motors is achieved using a H‐bridge converter (DRV8835).
 I also designed the printed circuit board (PCB) and developed the Android application in Android Studio.

+The electrical schematic of the remote-controlled car was created using OrCAD Capture CIS 16.6, and later transferred to OrCAD PCB Editor for the design of the printed circuit board (PCB) required for the car's operation.
 ![image](https://github.com/user-attachments/assets/c6198bc8-a951-4a00-9405-cc71759a3d86)
 ![image](https://github.com/user-attachments/assets/0edf45a7-08bf-46fc-956f-143aeaba3691)
 ![image](https://github.com/user-attachments/assets/47839563-4c5d-4601-96b9-67567f62ec55)